etn-ccis/blui-angular-component-library/docs/UserMenu.md

 </div>

-The Menu can be populated via the `menuGroups` prop, or can be entirely customized by supplying your own content.
+The Menu header can be constructed by supplying a `menuTitle` and optional `menuSubtitle`, or your own custom content.
+The Menu body is entirely custom content.
 See the API section below for more details.

 ## Usage